 - The Fourier basis and Fourier series

-Exercise sets will be posted chapter by chapter as we cover the relevant material in class.
+Exercise sets will be posted weekly.
 If you get stuck on a question, ask about it in the tutorial first, then seek further help if needed.

-Internal assessment is made up of 50% from 3 assignments (due on 21 March, 18 April and 23 May) and 50% from a midterm test in class on 2 May.
+Internal assessment is made up of 30% from 10 assignments (5 are marked) and 20% from a midterm test in class.

 Assignments and writing mathematics

 In the assignments (and the test and exam!), marks will be awarded for correct working, logical setting out, appropriate explanations and presentation — and not just the final answer.
 The aim of this is to develop your technical-writing skills and for you to learn to present mathematics in a professional way.
 So pay attention to neatness, grammar, clarity of argument, use of notation and so forth.
 You should be writing in sentences and paragraphs, just like we do in class.